Psychology and Self Improvement

 This perspective will help you disengage from the thoughts both physically and emotionally.
 You will be less likely to act on them, and you will be less likely to judge yourself negatively.
 The key is to just “watch your thoughts” from an objective and depersonalized point-of-view – almost as if a scientist was observing a specimen under a microscope.

-Step 3: Ride out your thoughts until they subside.
+Step 3: Ride out your thoughts until they subside

 If you watch your thoughts long enough in a non-judgmental state of awareness, you’ll notice that they eventually “ride themselves out” without much effort.